LEARN ABOUT DIVERSITY

 - It is highly recommended that you include the University of Missouri’s non-discrimination policy in your syllabus— The University of Missouri does not discriminate on the basis of race, color, religion, sex, sexual orientation, national origin age, disability, or status as a Vietnam Veteran.

 - Include also a statement about accommodation for students with disabilities.
-The Office of Disability Services and the ADA Coordinator recommend the following wording:
+The Office of Disability Center and the ADA Coordinator recommend the following wording:

 If you need accommodations because of a disability, if you have emergency medical information to share with me, or if you need special arrangements in case the building must be evacuated, please inform me immediately.
 Please see me privately after class, or at my office.